ESPRI-Mod/prodiguer-docs/deployments/0.4.0.0/report.rst

 - Deployment Impact: nil

-- Action: MG will update the template mq-supervisord.conf file accordingly
+- Action: MG will update the mq-supervisord.conf template accordingly and then inform NC who will update the server accordingly.

-- Action: NC will update the /opt/prodiguer/ops/daemons/mq/supervisord.conf file on the MQ server when given green light by MG.

 2. On the prodiguer test server the prodiguer venv python version is 2.7.6.
 This should be updated to 2.7.10.

-- Action: MG to test shell update-python command.
+- Action: MG will verify that prodiguer-stack-update-python command is good to go.

 - Action: NC will rollout update when given green light by MG.